G-uday-kumar/HTML_BASIC-PROGRMAS/README.md

 done project on table that is list of foods and the 5 teachers list creation and one more form the using the some basic tags

+# Day 3......
+6/2/26
+today we learnt Form tag and its usage nad the next is input tags and many form of input tags and inside the placeholder,  type.. text,submit,button